geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 Interaction designer Brett Victor (2006) defines [three kinds of software](http://worrydream.com/MagicInk/): information software, manipulation software, and communication software.
 Information software is where you want to find something out (Wikipedia).
 Manipulation software is where you want to make something (Word, Photoshop).
 Communications software is where you want to communicate with someone else (Email, WhatsApp).

-{{<image-multi-with-caption/start "information.png manipulation.png communication.png" "Fig 5.
-Diagrams of the three kinds of software (Victor, 2006)."
-"3 image--frame">}}
+{{<image-multi-with-caption/start srcs="information.png manipulation.png communication.png" alts="Fig 5.
+Diagrams of the three kinds of software (Victor, 2006)." classList="image--3 image--frame">}}
 Fig 5.
 Diagrams of the three kinds of software (Victor, 2006).
 {{<image-multi-with-caption/end>}}